History of the Argentina national football team: Copa América Centenario

+The Sampaoli era

 2018 FIFA World Cup qualifying and warm-up preparation friendlies

 On 20 May 2017, the Argentine Football Association announced that Jorge Sampaoli would take over as the new national team manager, officially on 1 June 2017.
 Sampaoli's first game in charge was a friendly match against Brazil on 9 June in Australia, with Argentina winning 1–0.
 However, Argentina struggled during the qualifiers, and it took a Lionel Messi hat trick at Ecuador to confirm qualification for the 2018 FIFA World Cup.

 On 27 March 2018, in a warm-up preparation friendly match, Argentina, without its captain Messi, who was sidelined for the match due to an injury, was routed 6-1 by 2010 FIFA World Cup champion Spain at the Wanda Metropolitano stadium in Madrid.
 It was Spain's biggest win over another previous World Cup champion, and Argentina's biggest loss since their 6–1 loss to Bolivia in 2009, and also tied the record for Argentina's biggest loss overall, by a margin of five goals.

+2018 FIFA World Cup

 On 14 May 2018, Sampaoli announced a 35-man preliminary squad for the 2018 World Cup, and the final squad list was released on 21 May 2018.

 When the World Cup in Russia came around, the tournament was a disaster for the Albiceleste.
-Argentina competed in Group D. Argentina drew 1–1 with Iceland during their opening World Cup group match, with one goal scored by Sergio Agüero, and the other one by Alfred Finnbogason, an underwhelming performance that drew heavy criticism, especially towards Sampaoli.
+Argentina competed in Group D. Argentina drew 1–1 with Iceland during their opening World Cup group match, with one goal scored by Sergio Agüero, and the other one by Alfreð Finnbogason, an underwhelming performance that drew heavy criticism, especially towards Sampaoli.
 In the next group match, Argentina suffered a heavy 0–3 loss by Croatia due to "a defence left exposed, a midfield that was overrun and an attack that was blunted", which put them on the brink of elimination and led to unconfirmed reports that Sampaoli would be sacked.
 The match against Croatia was Sampaoli's 13th game in charge, where he had used 13 lineups and a total of 59 players, and despite a myriad of attacking choices the defence was poor.
 Sampaoli remained in his position, as Argentina defeated Nigeria 2–1 in the third group match thanks to an 88th minute go-ahead goal to advance to the knockout stage.
 In the round of 16, Argentina lost to France 4–3, despite an initial 2–1 lead as they conceded three successive goals, and was eliminated from the tournament.

+The Scaloni era: a new golden age for Argentina

 On 15 July 2018, the Argentine Football Association announced that Sampaoli had left his position as national coach by mutual consent.
+In October 2018, after an interim, Lionel Scaloni (who was one of Jorge Sampaoli´s assistant) took the national team.
+He didn´t have any experience coaching any adult team, so he was criticized by a big part of the argentine´s sport media.